telepresenceio/telepresence/quick-start/demo-node.md

 Telepresence connects your local workstation to a remote Kubernetes cluster.

-1. Connect to the cluster:
+1. Connect to the cluster (this requires root privileges and will ask for your password):
 `telepresence connect`

   ```